singingwolfboy/netlify-home/_posts/2015-9-22-our-fifth-newsletter.md

 Up until now our continuous deployment services have been available as a separate service.

-But CD is an integral part of what netlify is.
+But CD is an integral part of what Netlify is.
 Just as much as our speed, multilayered CDN and instant cache invalidation is.
 As such it doesn’t make a lot of sense to separate it into it’s own service.

 So with the free plan you now get 50 builds / site, and of course many more with paid plans.